 THE POWER TO DESTROY

-It seems Pennsylvania may declare the TOH to be a noxious plant because – in addition to all of the other excellent reasons to try to tear it out by the roots and burn it – the Tree of Heaven is a favorite host of the spotted lanternfly.
+It seems Pennsylvania has declared the TOH to be a noxious plant because – in addition to all of the other excellent reasons to try to tear it out by the roots and burn it – the Tree of Heaven is a favorite host of the spotted lanternfly.
 Being introduced to the noxious plant list won’t be enough to require Pennsylvania landowners to eradicate the Tree of Heaven wherever it is found, but what if it Pennsylvania ordered it?

-The Commonwealth’s noxious plant list is a textbook example of the police power, not necessarily the guys with fast cars, flashing lights and doughnuts, but rather the basic right of governments to enact laws and adopt regulations for the benefit of their communities.
+The Commonwealth’s noxious plant list is a textbook example of the police power, not necessarily the guys with fast cars, flashing lights, and doughnuts, but rather the basic right of governments to enact laws and adopt regulations for the benefit of their communities.
 Under the system of government in the United States, only states have the right to make laws based on their police power.
 The lawmaking power of the federal government is limited to the specific grants of power found in the Constitution.

 Could Pennsylvania use its police power to force the homeowner who planted a row of trees of heaven in his front yard – if such an idiot exists – to tear them out without compensation?

 Eighty years ago, in Miller v.
 Schoene, the U.S. Supreme Court upheld the constitutionality of a Virginia law requiring landowners to destroy cedar trees to stop the spread of cedar rust.
 The rust didn’t hurt the cedar trees at all, but it was devastating to apple orchards.
 The Commonwealth would not pay the owners for the loss of their trees.